When Ariane Adlington was about to turn 30 she began questioning what she had achieved in her life.

 She fell in love with that too and has worked in the industry ever since, now based at the Directors Chair in Devonport Rd in Tauranga.

-Her work will be what Ariane focuses on for the rest of this year.
-It's kind of like the "off-season" for her at the moment, with her next boxing fight not expected until February or March.
+Her work will be what Adlington focuses on for the rest of this year.
+It's the off-season at the moment, with her next boxing fight not expected until February or March.

 But there is no doubt she'll be working just as hard at the gym because she'll have to keep working on her "strength, conditioning and fitness".